Halle Berry Posts Tribute To Prince On Instagram

 Many of her followers quickly picked up – in the comment section – on the photo being a tribute to Prince’s song Purple Rain.
 The comment section of the photo filled with purple hearts, tributes to Prince, and complements on the quality of the photo itself.
 Berry also received a few praises for taking the time to tribute Prince.

 One individual agreed Prince was the very first thing that came to mind when they looked at the photograph of the purple flowers.
-A second chimed in about how stunning the photo was, “This is stunning, beautiful.
+A second chimed in about how stunning the photo was, saying,

+“This is stunning, beautiful.
 I’m making this the wallpaper on my phone.”

 There were several individuals who thanked Halle for taking the time to post a tribute to a “true music legend.”
-One even went as far as saying the tribute made them respect Berry that much more, “You just rose to another level for me.
+One even went as far as saying the tribute made them respect Berry that much more, commenting,

+“You just rose to another level for me.
 Prince was a true artist and he was our homegrown fav.”

 In just three hours, Halle’s tribute to Prince has accumulated 11,000 reactions and just shy of 200 comments.
 Known for his flamboyant stage performances and extravagant fashion sense, Prince knocked the world off their feet when he passed away on April 21, 2016 of an accidental overdose.